Myalgic Encephalomyelitis (ME) / chronic fatigue syndrome (CFS)

 Doctors do not yet understand the cause of ME/CFS, and there is no simple cure.
 If you or your child has ME/CFS, your doctor can suggest treatments you may find helpful.

 What are the symptoms of ME/CFS?

 The key symptom or feature of ME/CFS is called post-exertional malaise (PEM).
-This means that your symptoms get worse after exercise or mental effort and don’t improve after sleep or rest.
+This means that some or all of your symptoms get worse after exercise or mental effort and don’t improve after sleep or rest.
 PEM can be very disabling and can reduce your ability to function during regular daily activities.
 PEM is also common if you have long COVID.

 A common misconception is that people with ME/CFS have 'chronic fatigue’ and are just very tired.
 Persistent and profound fatigue is just one symptom of ME/CFS.

-Other common symptoms of ME/CFS, that may also increase with PEM include:
+Other common symptoms of ME/CFS, that may also increase (or only occur) with PEM include: